jeisen0105/Bellabeat-Case-Study-2/README.md

   )
 ```

-A total active minutes column to only the daily combined dataset.
+A total_active_minutes column was added to the daily dataset to consolidate overall activity metrics.

 ```r
 daily_combined <- daily_combined %>%